| | | |

 Tai Chi and Qi Gong are mind body practices that combine slow deep breathing, dynamic spiralling, stretching movements, applied relaxation of the muscles, awareness and focused intention.
 These exercises help support the parasympathetic nervous system and stimulate the vagus nerve.
 Except when you add in the mind body connection and breath work, this gives you an all round boost to the relaxation response.
 Slow body movements mimics the 'rest and digest' body language, you can trick the brain into the relaxation response by moving like you are under water matched with slow breathing.

-Tai Chi and the vagus nerve was studied in 2008, concluding that Tai Chi increases heart rate variability which increased vagal modulation.
+Tai Chi and the vagus nerve were studied in 2008, concluding that Tai Chi increases heart rate variability which increased vagal modulation.
 Tai Chi also helps to stimulate the vagus nerve to:

 • Reduce acidity in the internal body as the demand for oxygen in the blood is increased through movement, which activates the alkaline response, aiding tissue regeneration and internal healing.